boelon/my-first-github-repository/README.md

 # my-first-github-repository
-This is my first githun repo.
+This is my first github repo.
 Let's get started